Back to Blog

 Bottom line: Upwork is good for people who have experience using the platform.
 However, in order to become the most efficient at candidate screening on the site, you’d have to spend at least 2-3 weeks learning how everything works and what to avoid as well.

-Also, picking the wrong candidate for the job can end up being even more costly than hiring them through traditional means, especially concerning long-term tasks.
+Also, picking the wrong candidate for the job can be even more costly than hiring them through traditional channels, especially for long-term tasks.

 PeoplePerHour

-PeoplePerHour was founded back in 2007, and it currently has more than 2M freelancers on the platform from all over the world.
+PeoplePerHour was founded in 2007 and currently has more than 2M freelancers on the platform from all over the world.

 The marketplace offers free access to all freelance profiles (with some exceptions), matches professionals to jobs, and handles payments.

 PPH also differentiates itself from the former two platforms regarding account upgrades and additional requests.
-For example, it charges $34 for requesting an NDA (non-disclosure agreement) and $60 for a talent scout project upgrade besides the usual fees ($20 to feature your project and $15 to post an “urgent” listing).
+For example, it charges $34 to request an NDA (non-disclosure agreement) and $60 for a talent scout project upgrade, in addition to the usual fees ($20 to feature your project and $15 to post an “urgent” listing).

 How to hire on PeoplePerHour: